Triumph Over Stroke – Rebecca’s Story

 His heart pounding, Steve Ferris knew something was seriously wrong.
 His wife Rebecca was slumped on the couch.
-Thinking she was asleep he gave her several strong nudges, urging her to go to bed.
+Thinking she was asleep he gave her several firm nudges, urging her to go to bed.
 There was no response!
 Alarmed, he shouted, “Rebecca are you okay?
 Answer me!”
-Rebecca struggled to sit up and face Steve, who moved on to the floor in front of her.
+Rebecca struggled to sit up and face Steve, who moved onto the floor in front of her.
 The right side of her face drooped.
 Her right arm hung limply, and her right leg was blue and cold to the touch.
 She was moaning, unable to speak.
 Steve immediately called 911.
 Helpless, they sat waiting for the ambulance.
-As they waited, one thought kept pulsing through his mind, our lives are forever changed.
+As they waited, one thought kept pulsing through his mind; our lives are forever changed!

-Prior to the fall of 2008, Rebecca Ferris was a natural administrator who enjoyed organizing people and resources.
-She led a full life.
-Before moving to Grand Rapids in June of 2008, she managed a McDonald’s restaurant.
-This experience, along with other talents, earned her a position as copyright’s administrator for Zondervan publishing house.
-Rebecca loved juggling the daily demands that came with managing complex licensing information.
-It was an exciting new level of administration for her, and she easily managed the hours of phone conversation required.
 Outside work, she was a Mary Kay distributor and a member of the BNI business network.
-Rebecca loved to talk with people and was confident giving group presentations.
+Rebecca loved to talk with people and was confident in giving group presentations.
 Being a member of her church choir and part of the women’s ministry leadership team, gave her opportunities to use her speaking and organizing skills.
 For fun, she pursued a love of horses by joining the National Association of Competitive Mounted Orienteering.
 She delighted in the hours spent astride one of her horses participating in the timed treasure hunts.
-This tested her horsemanship, and challenged her as she found her way using a map and compass.
+This tested her horsemanship and challenged her as she found her way using a map and compass.
 Rebecca’s life was rich with meaningful work, service activities with her church, and a hobby she loved.

-After months of therapy, Rebecca exceeded expectations in many ways.
+After lengthy therapy, Rebecca exceeded expectations in many ways.
 However, the aphasia, an inability to speak the words your brain is thinking, was still persistent.
-She made an attempt to return to her job, but it was disappointing.
+She attempted to return to her job, but it was disappointing.
 She could no longer handle the complex phone conversations and details required of a copyright’s administrator.
-Shortly after this a friend referred her to the aphasia program at a local university.
+Shortly after this, a friend referred her to the aphasia program at a local university.
 She spent six weeks there, 25 hours a week, working to regain her speech skills.
 Within the supportive environment, she worked hard, received the right encouragement, and made significant progress.

 In the first year of Rebecca’s recovery, Steve was fighting his own battles.
 Each day he would wake up expecting this was the day God would miraculously heal his wife.
 Daily he had to face the reality that healing, for her, would be a process.
 Steve knows now that he buried his true feelings.
 He focused all his emotional and physical energy on Rebecca, neglecting his own pain and sense of loss.
 It was not until a year after the stroke that Steve felt he could share his thoughts with Rebecca.
 As fall drew near, in the year 2009, almost one year after Rebecca’s stroke, Steve felt a persistent sense of dread.
 He eventually realized that, for him, autumn represented the moment when their lives changed in unimaginable ways.
 Before Rebecca’s stroke, they shared a wonderful marriage partnership.
 After the stroke, Steve became the sole decision maker and caregiver, a big responsibility.
-When Steve came to understand his own emotions, and shared them with Rebecca one weekend during an anniversary getaway, his healing began.
+During an anniversary weekend getaway, Steve came to understand his own emotions, shared them with Rebecca, and his healing began.

 Story submitted by Rebecca, from Michigan.